domain-protect/terraform-aws-domain-protect/docs/installation.md

 ## Initial installation

-* Include the following code snippet to your code
+* Include a code snippet in your code based on the example below:

 ```
 module "domain_protect" {